hammerlab/kubeface/README.md

     # If you set it in the tests will run against a real google storage bucket.
     # See https://developers.google.com/identity/protocols/application-default-credentials#howtheywork;
     # you need to get Application Default Credentials before writing to your bucket.
-    KUBEFACE_BUCKET=kubeface-test  # tests will write to gs://kubeface-test.
+    KUBEFACE_STORAGE=gs://kubeface-test  # tests will write to gs://kubeface-test.

     # Run tests:
     nosetests